Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 However, we do know the size of $$\delta$$ that would matter under business context or that is of practical significance.
 The common practice is to use the smallest $$\delta$$ that is practically significant (also called the minimum detectable effect).

+what is so bad about low power, does it matter as long as p value is low?

+However, the significance calculation makes a critical assumption that you have probably violated without even realizing it: that the sample size was fixed in advance.
+If instead of deciding ahead of time, “this experiment will collect exactly 1,000 observations,” you say, “we’ll run it until we see a significant difference,” all the reported significance levels become meaningless.